gopalbala/billsharing/README.md

 Users should be able to register.
 User creation is idempotent.
 Registered user should be able to create an expense.
 Expense has three states

    1. Created
    2. Pending
    3. Settled

-Initial state of the expense would be created Registered user should be able to create expense group i.e. to be able to add users to expenses.
+Initial state of the expense would be created.
+Registered user should be able to create expense group i.e. to be able to add users to expenses.
 Bifurcation is custom no need to implement equal sharing.
 Once the bifurcation is complete the expense state becomes pending.
 Provision to extend to provide user notification when someone adds them to the expense.